adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3- A script that changes the owner of file.
 4- A script to create empty file.
 5- A script that grants execute permission to owner of file.
-6- A script that adds execute permission to owner and group owner,then read perm   ission to other users 7- A script that grants execute permission to owner,group owner and other users 8- A script that grants permission to other users only.
+6- A script that adds execute permission to owner and group owner,then read per     mission to other users 7- A script that grants execute permission to owner,group owner and other users 8- A script that grants permission to other users only.
 9- A script that sets some specific modification.
+10 A script that sets mode of 2 different files